Rupesh2728/Red-Flag/README.md

 <h1 align="center">Red Flag</h1>
-<h3 align="center">This is an Chrome Extension application which will simply users to anaylze the risk factors with in terms and conditions, privacy policies for a given respective webpage</h3>
+<h3 align="center">An Effective Chrome Extension application</h3>
-<h4 align="center">You can visit our website at <a href="https://service-at-your-seat.vercel.app/" target="blank">https://simple-movie-explorer.vercel.app</a></h3>
+<h4 align="center">This application which will simply users to anaylze the risk factors with in terms and conditions, privacy policies for a given respective webpage</h3>

 <h2 align="left">Tech Stack and Tools :</h2>